Fraudulent Charges Appearing On Bank Of America EDD Debit Cards Of 350,000 Unemployed Californians

 “That’s not fair, because they really didn’t look into my case,” said Solorzano.
 “It was the little bit of money that I did have left, that I was saving, it’s all that I have.”

-Since we submitted the names of 11 fraud victims to Bank of America, the bank has applied credits to three of them, including Tatiana Solorzano and Heather.
+Since KPIX 5 submitted the names of 11 fraud victims to Bank of America the bank has applied credits to five of them, including everyone interviewed in this report.
 A spokesperson told us other claims will be assessed on a case-by-case basis.

 Interestingly, when we asked Bank of America why the EDD debit cards don’t have chips a spokesperson suggested we ask EDD.
 We are still waiting for a response from the state and will keep you posted.